Lokimux/Easy_termux/README.md

-# Easy_termux
- this tool was beginner for termux app
+This tool was designed for beginners using the Termux app.